rainbowbreeze/talks-and-demoes/2025-llm_workshop/07-mcp_native.md

-# 07. User MCP natively in Open WebUI
+# 07. Use MCP natively in Open WebUI